-Parents are encouraged to establish a parent portal account to access their child(ren)s grades and attendance.
+Parents are encouraged to establish a parent portal account to access their child(ren)'s grades and attendance.

-These polices serve as guidelines and may from time to time be changed or revised as necessary.
+The polices in this handbook serve as guidelines and may from time to time be changed or revised as necessary.
 All state and federal regulations and guidelines may supersede or support these policies as appropriate and applicable.
 Daily bulletins will provide additional information or changes.